alefrajoe/CentralSpinModel/README.md

 > #define MEASUREMENT_CENTRAL_SPIN_PROTOCOL (true)

 On the other hand, the Ising chain can be continuously monitored, given a probability $p$ per site of observation.
 In this case, instead, each one among the $L$ spins has a probability $p$ of being projecting along the up or down component of the direction observed.
+See [RV-2020](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.035119).

 > #define MEASUREMENT_CHAIN_PROTOCOL (true)